CaiporaGames/CaiporaGames.github.io/README.md

 I have a small channel on youtube where i share a bit what i am learning in my [game dev journey 🚀](https://www.youtube.com/channel/UCkiqlgDnCQk3W2rvu9fjRCQ)

-If you have any doubt or interest in something do anxiety on reaching me out.
+If you have any doubt or interest in something do not get anxiety on reaching me out.

 ✨Cheers✨